Elizabeth Lyon (criminal): Legacy

 Because of her connection to Sheppard, Lyon achieved a measure of fame in years following her death, including during the Victorian era.
 Such works included the anonymously written 1839 novel The History of Jack Sheppard: His Wonderful Exploits and Escapes; the biographer Stewart Marsh Ellis writes that Lyon "is amusingly translated from the Amazon strumpet of fact into an innocent and fragile milkmaid of fifteen, with flaxen hair, dazzling white skin, and eyes of clear blue".
-In 1898 the novelist William Harrison Ainsworth published Jack Sheppard; A Romance.
+Also in 1839 the novelist William Harrison Ainsworth published Jack Sheppard; A Romance.
 The book was illustrated by George Cruikshank, who decided to portray Lyon, who had been a large woman, as physically slender.
 Other works in which Lyon appeared are the anonymously written Edgeworth Bess, or, Shephard in Danger (1867) and Joseph Hatton's 1899 work When Rogues Fall Out.
-Lyon was also used as a character in several stage plays written about Sheppard.
+Lyon was also used as a character in several stage plays written about Sheppard and in one film, Where's Jack?
+(1969) produced by James Clavell, portrayed by Fiona Lewis.